sendgrid/sendgrid-java/CONTRIBUTING.md

 ## Code Reviews<a name="code-reviews"></a>
 If you can, please look at open PRs and review them.
 Give feedback and help us merge these PRs much faster!
 If you don't know how, GitHub has some <a href="https://help.github.com/articles/about-pull-request-reviews/">great information on how to review a Pull Request.</a>

-If you have any additional questions, please feel free to [email](mailto:dx@sendgrid.com) us or create an issue in this repo.